ThomasLastName/fit/README.md

 # fit

-Training routine for pytorch models.
-Enables a more convient and faster workflow of model prototyping.
+## What:

+Training pipeline for pytorch models, inspired by the `fit()` method of keras models.

+## Why:

+Using the function `fit` defined in the file `fit.py` enables a more convient and faster workflow of model prototyping.
+It purpose is analogous to [pytorch lightning]([url](https://lightning.ai/)) but its implementaiton is much simpler, resulting on one hand in an improved workflow for basic use cases, but on the other hand a lack of support for some some advanced use cases.
+In particular, `fit` tends to support custom model architectures, but may fail to support custom training logic.

+## How:

 Until I set up documentation, **please see this [DEMO in Colab](https://colab.research.google.com/drive/1KQFv0z3JUV1C3ctORTvsvpPA-GJ_Ubur?usp=sharing)** and feel free to reach out to me at winckelman@tamu.edu with any questions.